-Functional programmers employ a variety of inductive and mutually inductive datatypes, and rarely restrict themselves to functions defined by structured recursion schemes.
-Hence, not only do we need induction principles for each datatype, but we should expect that these schema can be nested, combined for mutual induction, or generalised to account for non-structural recursion.
+Functional programmers employ a variety of inductive and mutually inductive datatypes and rarely restrict themselves to functions defined by structured recursion schemes.
+Hence, not only do we need induction principles for each datatype, but we should expect that these schemes can be nested, combined for mutual induction, or generalised to account for non-structural recursion.

 Despite this, there are already several tools that have shown success at automatically proving equational properties of functional programs.
 However, to the best of our knowledge, none have a smooth treatment of the more complicated induction schemes that are frequently required in practice.
-For example, proof using a mutual induction scheme is not supported by default in either HipSpec~\cite{claessen2013automating}, IsaPlanner~\cite{dixon2003isaplanner} or Zeno~\cite{sonnex2012zeno}, and reasoning about mutually recursive functions is described in the ACL2 manual as being ``a bit awkward''~\cite{acl2-manual}.
+For example, proofs that require mutual induction are not supported by default in either HipSpec~\cite{claessen2013automating}, IsaPlanner~\cite{dixon2003isaplanner} or Zeno~\cite{sonnex2012zeno}, and reasoning about mutually recursive functions is described in the ACL2 manual as being ``a bit awkward''~\cite{acl2-manual}.
 Moreover, in several of these tools, mutually inductive datatypes are simply not supported.

-Using induction schemes that are tailored to specific conjectures is important, because although automatic lemma discovery techniques can sometimes compensate, they have a number of weaknesses such as limited applicability, over-generalisation, and scalability for complex formulas~\cite{johansson2019lemma}.
-Hence, although lemma discovery is crucial in all but the simplest inductive proofs, any improvement to the underlying inductive proof system that can reduce the burden on lemma generation heuristics is helpful.
+Using induction schemes that are tailored to specific conjectures is important; although automatic lemma discovery techniques can sometimes compensate, they have a number of weaknesses such as limited applicability, over generalisation, and scalability for complex formulas~\cite{johansson2019lemma}.
+Hence, although lemma discovery is crucial in all but the simplest inductive proofs, any improvement to the underlying inductive proof system, reducing the burden on lemma generation heuristics, is worthwhile.

-In this paper we propose a novel \emph{cyclic proof system for equational reasoning} and an efficient proof search algorithm, which is implemented in our CycleQ prover as a plugin for GHC.
+In this paper, we propose a novel \emph{cyclic proof system for equational reasoning} and an accompanying algorithm for efficient proof search, which we have implemented as a plugin for GHC --- CycleQ.
 The system seamlessly supports complex forms of inductive argument, such as nested or mutual induction, and is agnostic about lemma discovery techniques (which we leave aside as an orthogonal concern).
-A prototype implementation is available from: \begin{quote} https://github.com/ec-jones/cycleq \end{quote}

-\subsection{Cyclic proofs and equational reasoning}
+\subsection{Cyclic Proofs and Equational Reasoning}

 Cyclic proofs occupy a part of non-wellfounded proof theory, in which infinite proof trees are required to be regular, e.g. representable as a finite graph~\cite{brotherston2005cyclic,sprenger2003}.
 Unsound arguments are excluded by requiring a \emph{global correctness condition} on the infinite paths, such as inclusion in a particular \( \omega \)-regular language.
 The regularity restriction makes cyclic proofs quite well behaved, and there has recently been a number of works exploring the theoretical and practical advantages of this form of circular reasoning~\cite{tsukada2021software,brotherston2005cyclic,brotherston2008cyclic,brotherston2012generic,stratulat2019efficient,kuperberg2021cyclic,stratulat2021cyclist,itzhaky2021cyclic,das2018,das2019,das2021}.